Proto-Indo-European verbs: Proposed endings

 Note that, from a diachronic perspective, the secondary endings were actually the more basic ones, while the primary endings were formed from them by adding a suffix, originally -i in the active voice and -r in the middle voice.

 The more central subfamilies of Indo-European have innovated by replacing the middle-voice -r with the -i of the active voice.

 Traditional accounts say that the first-person singular primary ending is the only form where athematic verbs used a different ending from thematic verbs.
-Newer accounts by Sihler (1995), Fortson (2004) and Ringe (2006) are similar, with the proto-forms modernized using laryngeal notation.
+Newer accounts by Sihler (1995) and Ringe (2006) are similar, with the proto-forms modernized using laryngeal notation.

-Sihler, however, notes that many of the most archaic languages have third-person singular forms missing a t and proposes an alternative t-less thematic ending along with the standard ending.
+The linguist Andrew Sihler, however, notes that many of the most archaic languages have third-person singular forms missing a t and proposes an alternative t-less thematic ending along with the standard ending.
 Greek and Balto-Slavic have t-less forms in thematic actives, whereas Vedic and Hittite have t-less athematic middle forms.

-Beekes (1995) uses the t-less forms as the starting point for a radical rethinking of the thematic endings, based primarily on Greek and Lithuanian.
+Beekes (2011) uses the t-less forms as the starting point for a radical rethinking of the thematic endings, based primarily on Greek and Lithuanian.
 These proposals are still controversial, however.